heremaps/gluecodium/docs/lime_idl.md

 Most declarations are allowed to have an arbitrary (zero or more) number of line breaks between any parts of the declaration.
 Two notable exceptions are:
-* Each file-level declaration must have at least one line break at the end of the declaraion.
+* Each file-level declaration must have at least one line break at the end of the declaration.
 This also means there must always be a trailing line break at the end of the file.
 * Attributes (see `Attributes` below) are not allowed to have any line breaks between `@` and the attribute name that follows.